 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Israeli Prime Minister Accuses Iran of Assassinating Him with a UAV, Tehran Says Hezbollah Did It
+Israeli Prime Minister Accuses Iran of Assassinating Him with UAV, Tehran Says Hezbollah Did It

-On October 19, a drone crashed into the home of Israeli Prime Minister Benjamin Netanyahu in the city of Caesarea, north of Tel Aviv.
-Netanyahu and his wife were not home at the time and no one was injured, although the house reportedly suffered minor damage, according to The Times of Israel .
+On October 19, a UAV crashed into the home of Israeli Prime Minister Benjamin Netanyahu in the city of Caesarea, north of Tel Aviv.
+Mr. Netanyahu and his wife were not home at the time and the incident did not injure anyone, although the house was said to have suffered minor damage, according to The Times of Israel .

 Thủ tướng Israel cáo buộc Iran ám sát ông bằng UAV, Tehran nói do Hezbollah làm- Ảnh 1.

-Israeli Prime Minister Benjamin Netanyahu says Iranian agents were behind the drone attack on his home
+Israeli Prime Minister Benjamin Netanyahu says Iranian agents were behind the UAV attack on his home

-Netanyahu said that evening that Iranian agents had tried to assassinate him and his wife but had made a big mistake.
-The Israeli prime minister stressed that the attack would not stop him from continuing the fight to destroy Hamas, rescue hostages from the Gaza Strip and bring the people of the north home.
-"Anyone who harms the Israeli people will pay a heavy price," Netanyahu declared.
+Netanyahu said the same evening that Iranian agents had tried to assassinate him and his wife but had made a big mistake.
+The Israeli Prime Minister stressed that the attack would not prevent him from continuing the war to destroy Hamas, rescue hostages from the Gaza Strip and bring the people of the north home.
+"Anyone who harms Israelis will pay a heavy price," Netanyahu declared.

 Iran's mission to the United Nations said the Lebanese Hezbollah group was behind the attack.
-"The attack was carried out by the Lebanese Hezbollah," the Iranian mission said, according to the IRNA news agency.
+"This action was carried out by the Lebanese Hezbollah," the Iranian mission said, according to the IRNA news agency.
 Iran's ally has not commented on the incident.

 The Israeli military said the drone was one of three launched from Lebanon.
 The other two were shot down.
 The military is investigating the incident and has found that the warning system was flawed.
 Sirens in Caesarea did not sound before the collisions and explosions.